coderexpert/admin-notices/readme.md

 $notice_args    = [
 	'screens'           => [ 'themes' ],       // Only show notice in the "themes" screen.
 	'scope'             => 'user',             // Dismiss is per-user instead of global.
-	'style'             => 'warning',          // Changes the color to orange.
+	'type'              => 'warning',          // Changes the color to orange.
 	'option_key_prefix' => 'notice_dismissed', // Changes the prefix for the user-meta we'll save.
 ];
 new Notice( $notice_id, $notice_content, $notice_args );